MattIPv4/hacktoberfest-data/README.dot.md

 open-source outside the goal set for completing Hacktoberfest.

 Sadly, {{= c(data.Users.totalUsersDisqualified) }} users were disqualified this year
-({{= p(data.Users.totalUsersDisqualified / data.Users.totalUsers) }} of total registrations).
+({{= p(data.Users.totalUsersDisqualified / data.Users.totalUsers) }} of total registrations), with
+an additional {{= c(data.Users.totalUsersWarned) }}
+({{= p(data.Users.totalUsersWarned / data.Users.totalUsers) }} of total registrations) warned.
-Disqualification of users happen automatically if two or more of their PR/MRs are actively identified as spam or invalid by project maintainers.
+Disqualification of users happen automatically if two or more of their PR/MRs are actively identified as spam by project maintainers, with users being sent a warning email (and shown a notice on their profile) when they have one PR/MR that is identified as spam.
 We were very happy to see how low this number was though, indicating to us that our efforts to educate and remind contributors of the quality standards expected of them during Hacktoberfest are working. _(Of course, we can only report on what we see in our data here, and do acknowledge that folks may have received spam that wasn't flagged so won't be represented in our reporting)._

 Hacktoberfest supported multiple providers this year, GitHub & GitLab.
 Registrants could choose to link just one provider to their account, or multiple if they desired, with contributions from each